The component sizes of a critical random graph with given degree sequence: Acknowledgments

-\ \\ \textbf{Acknowledgement.} I am grateful to my thesis advisor Jean Bertoin who suggested this subject to me.
-I thank him for fruitful discussions and comments and for his careful reading of this work.
-I also thank Christina Goldschmidt and Louigi Addario-Berry for help on extending the results to simple graphs.
+I am grateful to Jean Bertoin who suggested this subject to me.
+I warmly thank him for fruitful discussions and comments and for his reading.
+I also thank Christina Goldschmidt and Louigi Addario-Berry for help on extending the results to simple graphs, Svante Janson for interesting comments and an anonymous referee for careful reading and for very helpful suggestions.